Dr. Woodruff was appointed Chair of the Department of Applied Psychology and Human Development for a five-year term beginning July 1, 2015.

 Â

-Agnes is a 3rd year PhD student in the Developmental Psychology and Education program.
-She completed her bachelor’s degree in Applied Psychology and Master in Occupational Therapy at the Hong Kong Polytechnic University, and Master of Arts (MA) in Developmental Psychology and Education at OISE.
+Agnes was a PhD student in the Developmental Psychology and Education program.
+She completed her bachelor’s degree in Applied Psychology and Master in Occupational Therapy at the Hong Kong Polytechnic University, and Master of Arts (MA) at OISE.
 She is a registered Occupational Therapist in Ontario and Hong Kong.
 She is interested in studying how the need to maintain eye contact influences physiological reactivity and cognitive performance in autism spectrum disorder.